fgjertsen/engmath_toolbox/Talbot_inversion/README.md

-# Numerical invertion of Laplace transforms
+# Numerical inversion of Laplace transforms
 Functions for inverse Laplace transforms, using
 	1. Euler Inversion
 	2. Talbot Inversion